LLoadout/microsoftgraph/README.md

 ```

 The package will search for a session variable name `microsoftgraph-access-data` for establishing the connection.
 So please provide this variable with your accessData as value when logging in.
-For example:  On login, you get your accesData from the database and store it into `microsoftgraph-access-data`.
+For example:  On login, you get your accesData from the database and store it into the session variable `microsoftgraph-access-data`.

 ## If you want to send mail with the package then do this additional steps: